Barns Full of Machines

 A wire that made such vandalism painful enough to livestock to keep them off the fence was the solution.
 Making such wire was an old idea, but in its early versions barbed wire was a lousy product.
-Turning barbed wire into a practical product, and that product into an industry, is a tale that has many twists of its own involving patent disputes and corporate buy-outs.
+Turning barbed wire into a practical product is a tale that has many twists of its own involving patent disputes and corporate buy-outs.
 Much of it involved three DeKalb farmer-businessmen, J. F. Glidden, Jacob Haish, and Isaac Ellwood.
 In 1873 the three were at the county fair in De Kalb when they stopped to examine an exhibit of barbed wire recently invented by Henry M. Rose.
 The proverbial light bulb went off in the minds of two of the men, who began work on improvements.
 By 1884 there were 13 different manufacturers of barbed wire in the vicinity of DeKalb, each making its own particular style barb.
 (The Ellwood House Museum in De Kalb has 200 styles of barbed wire on display.)

 It was not only farm equipment that excited the inventor in Sinnissippi’s brighter minds.
 German-born Frederick William Matthiessen came to the United States in 1857, and with partner Edward C. Hegeler ended up in Sinnissippi.
 To two men looking to build a zinc smelter, this was Eden.
-The site they picked out at La Salle offered coal to run the furnaces, the Illinois River to move products and raw materials, and zinc ore near at hand in Galena and the rest of the Platteville ore district of Wisconsin.
+The site they picked out at La Salle offered coal to run the furnaces, the Illinois River to move products and raw materials, and zinc ore close at hand in Galena and the rest of the Platteville ore district of southern Wisconsin.
 The Matthiessen and Hegeler Zinc Co. undertook the first commercial production of zinc in the United States, and by 1880 the complex on La Harpe Street was the largest of its kind in the U.S.